Aldogard/HarryPotter/README.md

   - Potion brewing
   - Animal training
   - Melee training
+- Warm up for the Quiz
+- Quiz
 - Possibility to create a Magical Being
 - Possibility to update a Magical Being
 - Search bar